the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 I mean, yeah, we all know Donald Trump and the left in New York and California, et cetera, hates him.

-But if you can bring this kind of a horror to an individual American, you can do it to anyone.
+But if you can bring this kind of horror to an individual American, you can do it to anyone.

 And most Americans don't have that.

-They don't close to that.
+They aren't close to that.

-There's no victim here.
+Bill, there's no victim here.

-There was a disclaimer, don't use our numbers, come up with your own numbers.
+Come up with your own numbers.

 You have nobody complaining.